mlegait/talk-2025-immer-slides/slides.md

 Et surtout, elle est robuste — forgée en 2016, elle est toujours maintenue.

 EN: And then, a few months ago, I joined a new guild: Datadog.
-And there, they showed me an incredible weapon... an ancient relic... a legendary artifact: Immer.
-This weapon is light — just 4.7kB.
-It’s easy to wield — with a single function to master: produce.
-And above all, it’s reliable and proven — forged in 2016, it's still maintained.
+And there, they showed me an incredible weapon: Immer. light — easy to wield (with a single function to master: produce) — reliable and proven (forged in 2016, it's still maintained).
 -->

 ---